 - Thou shall pass (Naupa)

 She was leading her colleagues for that late night trek when she noticed that nobody was trailing behind her.
 She waited and realized that she was going way to fast.
 When her comrades arrived she decided to chill and slow down the pacing.
-They then got the rhythm.
-They were about to cross the small river when she noticed the group came to a halt.
+They then got the rhythm of the pace.
+They were about to cross the small river going to the peak of Mt.
+Naupa when she noticed the group came to a halt.
 Worried that she’d gone to fast again, she waited for them but they didn’t trailed behind her.
 Finally, she asked them what was wrong.
-The third on line pointed on her direction.
+The girl who’s third in line pointed on her direction.
 She looked ahead of her and saw a long-haired lady passed.
 It could have been a local, but surely she didn’t see her feet landing neither on the water nor on land.

 - Playlist (Chalet Hill)